robotseu/robotseu.github.io/index.md

 ## News
++ We have a paper accepted by EAAI, congratulations to Zhuoyang![2024.2]
 + We have a paper accepted by TGRS, congratulations to Yixin Fang![2024.2]
 + We won the championship of 2023 Jiangsu Province College Students Robot Competition(Visual Recognition Group)!
 [2023.11]
 + We have won the 1st prize of 2023 Robocup China (@home group)!
 [2023.7]